 The sled also comes with other features that help it excel and not just accelerate on the trail.
 Power steering boosts the handling to seriously great levels, and you can whip through corners with ease.
 And ATAC adjustable suspension lets you change things up on the fly.

-This is a powerful machine that will easily be too much for the average rider.
+In my opinion, this is a powerful machine that will easily be too much for the average rider.
 And it also comes with a price tag that will be out of range for the average rider.

 - Good all-around performance